Common figure of speech?

 re: “It seems like you are insisting it never happened.”

-I don’t see how it could have happened with the idea of a Friday crucifixion, and with the count of the 3 days and the 3 nights starting at the moment the Messiah was placed in the tomb.
+I don’t see how it could have happened with the notion of a Friday crucifixion, and with the count of the 3 days and the 3 nights starting at the moment the Messiah was placed in the tomb.

 Then Jesus was mistaken, misspoken, or both.
 Or, maybe this whole thread was intended to suggest as you now say-- a 5th day crucifixion, on Thursday rather than the traditional Friday.